Exiles Witness Collusion Between North Korea and China Over Persecution of Christians

 A witness told of a 33-year-old Christian who underwent long periods of severe torture in Chinese prisons, including enduring three days of interrogation without sleep while being tied to a wooden chair with a backrest made of corrugated iron and a metal crossbar across their face.
 The Christian suffered a deformed spine and was severely malnourished when forcibly returned to North Korea, where the abuse continued.
 The Christian was eventually sent to a political prison camp.

-Another Christian detained in a North Korean holding centre for attending a Christian study group in China was so malnourished that the individual required help to support their own body weight.
+Another Christian detained in a North Korean holding center for attending a Christian study group in China was so malnourished that the individual required help to support their own body weight.

 Il-lyong Ju, an exiled human rights advocate, wrote in a foreword to the report that the “cruel actions” of those in North Korea who persecute Christians must be prevented.
 He added, “North Korean officials, whose crimes evoke thoughts of Auschwitz, must be identified and held accountable.
 And we must not forget the testimonies of the survivors in this report who have overpowered death in North Korea.”